-Some people with ADHD start drinking simply to calm the ADHD-fueled “noise” in their head.
+Some people with ADHD start drinking simply to calm the ADHD-fueled “noise” in their heads.

 Listen, this is a complicated subject.
-No one needs to tell me that millions of individuals have found life-saving help in AA and its derivatives.
+It’s clear: Millions of individuals have found life-saving help in AA and its derivatives.
 The peer support alone can be profoundly healing.

 Yet, for many grappling with underlying neurobiological challenges, AA alone simply does not take them to the finish line.
 It might even send them backward.
 Then their families scold them—and they scold themselves—for being “weak” and relapsing.
 For failing.
-For choosing the substance over family.
+For being selfish.